zhenrong-wang/hpc-now/README.md

 The HPC-NOW platform is very easy to build, run, and use.
 It is also cross-platform, which means you can run the HPC-NOW on Microsoft Windows, GNU/Linux (with APT, DNF or YUM), and macOS (Darwin).

-**Note 1: Currently only x86_64 platform is supported.
-If you are using other cpu platforms, please let us know.**
+**Note 1**: Currently only **x86_64** platform is supported.
+If you are using other cpu platforms, please let us know.

-**Note 2: Instead of compiling/building from the source code, you can download pre-built executables/binaries from the release of this repository.
-In this case, no dev/build tools (`git`, `gcc`, `clang`, or `mingw`) are needed.**
+**Note 2**: Instead of compiling/building from the source code, you can download pre-built executables/binaries from the release of this repository.
+In this case, no dev/build tools (`git`, `gcc`, `clang`, or `mingw`) are needed.

-**Note 3: The HPC-NOW relies on some very fundamental system utilities.
+**Note 3**: The HPC-NOW relies on some fundamental system utilities.
 In most cases, these utilities have been included in the OS distros.
-See the list below.** If you are not sure whether the utilities are installed or not, please run the commands in a terminal/command prompt window.
+See the list below.
+If you are not sure whether the utilities are installed or not, please run the commands in a terminal/command prompt window.

 - **Microsoft Windows**: 1. `curl`   2. `certutil`
 - **GNU/Linux Distros**: 1. `curl`   2. `base64`   3. `md5sum`